 “Ms. Fukazawa has continually amazed me with her ability to create strikingly distinctive styles, always a leap ahead of the hottest and conservative trends.
 She brings an exceptional level of creativity and technical ability and always surpasses expectations.
 She is an inspiration and her stylistic genius is of tremendous value ” -Frank Wess

-Since finishing her music university, Haruna Fukazawa has been an active member of the New York and Tokyo musical scene as a performer, composer, and a recording artist.
+Haruna Fukazawa is a New York-based flutist.
+She has been an active member of the New York, Japan and Europe musical scene as a performer, composer, and a recording artist.
 Her playing style is straightforward, sweet, and powerful, which makes Haruna a smart choice for musicians looking for a dominant and sophisticated flute-sound in their music.

-In August of that year, Cichla Temensis played in Trieste summer Rock Festival, Trieste, Italy.
+Cichla Temensis played in Trieste summer Rock Festival, Trieste, Italy in 2010.
 It was the first time for a japanese band to perform at this festival.
-They shared the line up of the festival with great names such as Focus and former Genesis' guitarist Steve Hackett.
+They shared the line up of the festival with great names such as Focus and former Genesis's guitarist Steve Hackett.

 In January 2006 Haruna recorded music for a big scale Automaton clock designed by Hayao Miyazaki which was installed in Nihon Terebi TV Station, telling the time to this day.
 In January 2008,Cichla Temensis released their first CD Another Triangle.
 In February 2009, they released their second CD ''Affine Space''.
 In the same year, she went into a studio to lay down flute parts for the song "Bonita": a tune recorded by the famous J-Pop band Dragon Ash in their album ''Freedom''.
 In March 2010 she released her First Album as a band leader: ''Spring Up'', released by Urban Jazz-Ichigo Ichie.
 During October 2010 heavy metal band Bellfast released their first CD, ''Insula Sacra'' on King Records Label.